 We have devoted most of our cash resources to research and development and general and administrative activities.
 Since our inception, we have incurred net losses and negative cash flows from our operations.
 We expect to incur significant expenses and operating losses for the foreseeable future as we continue the development and clinical trials of, and seek marketing approval for, our product candidates.
-We incurred net losses of \$10.5 million, \$16.1 million and \$13.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-At December 31, 2015, we had an accumulated deficit of \$53.6 million, net working capital of \$15.8 million and cash and cash equivalents of \$21.2 million.
-To date, we have not generated any revenues from the sale of products and we do not anticipate generating any revenues from the sale of products and we do not anticipate generating any revenues from the sale of products and convertible preferred stock, convertible and nonconvertible debt, as well as our initial public offering in October 2015.
-Based on our research and development plans we expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.
-We anticipate funding our operations over the next several years from further offerings of equity and debt securities, as well as non-dilutive financing arrangements such as federal grants or collaboration agreements.
+We incurred net losses of \$16.5 million, \$10.5 million and \$16.1 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+At December 31, 2016, we had an accumulated deficit of \$70.0 million, net working capital of \$1.4 million and cash and cash equivalents of \$5.1 million.
+To date, we have not generated any revenues from the sale of products and we do not anticipate generating any revenues from the sale of our product candidates for the foreseeable future.
+Historically, we have financed our operations principally through private placements of common and convertible preferred stock, convertible and nonconvertible debt, as well as our IPO in October 2015.